Punjab CM’s ‘bhaiyya’ comment shows ‘divisive mentality’, says Narendra Modi

 Charanjit Singh Channi had urged voters not to let ‘bhaiyyas’ – a term used to ridicule migrants from UP and Bihar – to assume power in Punjab.

-Prime Minister Narendra Modi on Thursday said that Punjab Chief Minister Charanjit Singh Channi referring to people from Uttar Pradesh and Bihar as “bhaiyya” reflected a “divisive mentality”, reported NDTV.
+Prime Minister Narendra Modi on Thursday said that Channi referring to people from Uttar Pradesh and Bihar as “bhaiyya” reflected a “divisive mentality”, reported NDTV.

 At an election rally in Punjab’s Rupnagar city on Tuesday, Channi had urged voters to not let “bhaiyyas” from the two states assume power in Punjab.
 “Bhaiyya” is a term often used to ridicule people from Uttar Pradesh and Bihar who have migrated to other states.